larsjuhljensen/JensenLab/_pages/training_textmining.md

 _What do the different colors mean?_

 By clicking or hovering over a tagged term, you will get a popup that includes its standard name, entity type, database or ontology identifier, and a link to its reference record.
-Click or hover over **Micrococcus pyogenes**.
+Click or hover over **pseudomembranous colitis** and **Micrococcus pyogenes**.

-_What is the difference between Micrococcus pyogenes and Staphylococcus aureus?_
+_What is an alternative name for pseudomembranous colitis?
+What is the difference between Micrococcus pyogenes and Staphylococcus aureus?_

-Select the **Keywords** line and click the **EXTRACT** bookmarklet.
+Select the **Keywords** line in the paper and click the **EXTRACT** bookmarklet.
 Hover over terms in the text or lines in the table.

 _What happens?_